Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 16/08/2020
 Created music production curriculum
 -Created a curriculum for the music production course.
 Added all modules and sub-divided with unordered lists

+Added DJ tips,
+-wrote ordered list of free DJ tips on DJ page -Uploaded and embedded own mix to DJ page
+-Added headline for homepage